-Death of a Playboy: Inheritance Solicitor, Chris Green, speculates on the potential for Hugh Heffner’s estate to become involved in an inheritance dispute
+Death of a Playboy: A member of our inheritance disputes team speculates on the potential for Hugh Heffner’s estate to become involved in an inheritance dispute

 I woke up recently to news that the founder of the Playboy Magazine Empire, Hugh Heffner, had passed away.
 While I appreciate that his Estate will be subject to US Law and though I have no doubt he would have had an army of lawyers advising him on such matters, it did lead me to wonder what a nightmare it could be if English law applied.